threddyrex/bluesky-powershell/README.md

 &nbsp;

-# Log in WITHOUT two-factor authentication
+# CreateSession WITHOUT two-factor authentication

 If you want to use APIs that require authentication, next step is to log in.
 If you don't have email two-factor authentication turned on, you can use the below script.